 All students can benefit from multisensory programs because they help to understand information more easily.
 However, it can be particularly helpful to kids with listening and learning issues.
 Our education programs are also designed for students who suffer from autism spectrum disorders and Asperger’s as well as other non-verbal learning disorders.
 Students with these conditions usually experience trouble with auditory or visual processing, making it hard for them to gain new information through only listening and reading.
 With our programs, they can connect with what they are learning using different senses that allow them to learn quickly.

-Reading instruction at our school in Hamilton, NJ focuses on decoding, encoding, vocabulary, comprehension, and fluency.
+Reading instruction focuses on decoding, encoding, vocabulary, comprehension, and fluency.
 To improve the student’s ability to process words, teachers emphasize phonological awareness, phonemic awareness, linking orthographic letter sequences to sounds of oral language to support decoding, encoding, morphology and other word attack skills.
 Standardized and curriculum-based assessments are used to measure students’ baseline skills and monitor progress on a monthly and annual basis.

-Instruction is provided by master teachers with in-depth trained Orton-Gillingham/Wilson Reading® Certified Instructors.
+Instruction is provided by master teachers who are Orton-Gillingham or Wilson® Dyslexia Therapist credentialed.
 Each lesson is in our program are diagnostic, prescriptive, and designed to meet individual learning needs.
 Students build accuracy and automaticity of single word decoding and progress to fluency of connected text as they progress from simple to more complex language and orthographic patterns.

 Teachers increase student achievement in reading comprehension through direct instruction using evidence-based multisensory programs, including: